frasermarlow/tap-bls/README.md

 - _endyear_ is when you want the series to end.
 If left blank it will default to the current year. [ should be a year as a string - i.e. in quote marks ]
 - _aspects_ is an option you will find in the API documentation but setting this to 'true' has caused issues (in my experience) whereby some data points are no longer provided in the returning payload.
 - _series_list_file_location_ is an optional absolute or relative path to the series.json.
 If not provided (and if the schemas directory is empty), the tap will look for a file named `series.json` in the same location as the `config.json` file
+- _purge_schemas_on_discovery_ if set to `true`, all files in the /schema directory will be deleted when the tap is run in discovery mode.

 The next three parameters are explained in more detail [on the BLS website](https://www.bls.gov/developers/api_signature_v2.htm#parameters)